> On-Premise Platform

 The Protectimus On-Premise Two-Factor Authentication Platform can be installed on your private servers or in your private cloud.

 To ensure uninterrupted operation of your multi-factor authentication server, deploy it to a cluster of several servers (we recommend using at least three nodes).
 Use a load balancer to distribute the load among them.
-To install the Protectimus On-Premise Platform, you can use the installer for Windows or create a Docker Image.

 - Private server installation requirements: Java (JDK version 8); PostgreSQL DBMS, version 10 or later.

 - Private cloud installation requirements: CPU: 2 cores, memory: 8 GB; OS: Linux; cloud disk: 100 GB; load balancer.